SumayyaZiyad/ballerina-dev-website/learn/guides/debug-ballerina-programs.md

 <br/>

-### Start a program debug session that executes the program in a separate terminal
+### Start a program debug session that launches the program in a separate terminal

-Follow the steps below to start a program debug session that executes the Ballerina program in a separate integrated terminal.
+Follow the steps below to start a program debug session that launches the Ballerina program in a separate integrated terminal.
 This would make it possible to debug programs that take user input in the **Ballerina Debug** mode.

 1. Create the `launch.json` configuration file if it is not created already.
 For instructions on creating the `launch.json` file, see [Start a debug session with configurations](#start-a-debug-session-with-configurations).